thibaultspriet/Notes2Notion/README.md

 1. Write your handwritten notes
 2. Take photos of your notes
 3. Upload the photos to `src/Notes2Notion/notes_pictures/`
-4. Run `uv run python main.py` from the `src/Notes2Notion` directory
+4. Run `PYTHONPATH=src uv run python src/Notes2Notion/main.py` from the project root
 5. Check your Notion page for the newly created structured notes!

 ## 🧰 Tech Stack